-Opportunities to conduct basic science research exist within the division of dermatology and medical school.
+Opportunities to conduct basic science research exist within the department of dermatology and medical school.
 A combined residency/postdoctoral fellowship program that consists of 2 years of clinical training and 2 years of basic science research is an option for interested and appropriate candidates.
 Please contact the program director for additional information.

 Current Research Projects

 Targeting inflammatory pathways to develop new treatments for vitiligo using basic research tools.

 Using translational research strategies to understand the pathogenesis of inflammatory skin diseases in human subjects.

 Conducting clinical trials to test new vitiligo treatments.

 Develop a 3D camera system to image skin diseases.

 A Survey Study on Lifestyle in Acne Vulgaris Patients.

 Epidermolysis Bullosa Clinical Research Consortium for clinical data collection at multiple EB center.